toyosi12/Trend-Source/README.md

 # Trend Source

-Trend Source is a twitter bot
+Trend Source is a twitter bot for getting why a particular phrase is trending on twitter

 ## Setup